koreynichols/video-poker/README.md

 <h1 align="center">Video Poker</h1> <div align="center"><h3><a href="https://koreynichols.github.io/video-poker/">Click here to play!</a><h3></div>
 <p>One of my favorite games when I was a kid was playing a handheld video poker game.
 I used that as inspiration for this project.
-I used HTML, CSS and JavaScript for this project.</p>
+I used HTML, CSS and JavaScript to create this.</p>

 <p>Use the right arrow button to increase bet and left arrow to decrease.
 The highlighted column is what you can win with your current bet.</p>
 Click the deal button to deal your hand.
 Click on any cards you want to hold.
 Cards you select to hold will have a red border like the queens in the image below.